Calculating Solar System Cost In 2021

 Let’s assume all current national average figures apply to this equation.
 The EIA reports that average US monthly residential consumption of electricity is near 877 kWh per month, and at ¢13.01/kWh, that comes to an electricity bill of $115.49 per month.
 With an average 150 hours of solar resource available across the states, a 5.8kW solar system would be appropriate to offset electricity costs.

-Using 5.8kW, or 5,800 watts, as our system size, and per the latest national averages from EnergySage, $2.81 cost per watt will land us at a ballpark figure of $16,298 before federal, state, and local incentives are applied.
+Using 5.8kW, or 5,800 watts, as our system size, and per the latest national averages from EnergySage, $2.81 cost per watt, will land us at a ballpark figure of $16,298 before federal, state, and local incentives are applied.
 The chart below from EnergySage demonstrates how the 2021 average solar prices in cost per watt vary by state in the U.S.

 This is a modest estimate considering the many variables that determine pricing a solar installation.
 Generally, solar experts propose that an average installation cost will fall between $15,000 and $25,000.
 A larger residential solar system, such as a 10kW system, will require greater upfront installation costs but will significantly reduce long-term utility costs, providing serious savings for the homeowner and increasing the overall value of the property.
 Let’s now walk through the different factors that will impact this overall cost.